 Introduction

-In line with rising increasing demand for energy and the decrease in the use of usual fossil fuels, the development of surrogate and clean energy sources has become one of the most considerable issues1–3.
-Due to the exhaustion of fossil fuels and ecological issues, hydrogen fuel is one of the most hopeful sources of clean and sustainable energy for modern society4–8.
-Currently, the industrial production of hydrogen is mainly produced through vapor reforming and coal gasification, which is based on limited fossil sources such as natural gas, coal, and oil.
-Based on mid to long-term plans, there is a growing demand for alternative feedstocks for the production of hydrogen in a more sustainable way9,10.
-In recent years, various chemical hydrogen storage materials, such as methanol, formic acid, formaldehyde and boron ammonia have been extensively studied11–20.
-Formic acid (FA) as a promising material in H2 production/storage has attracted much attention because of its high gravimetric and volumetric hydrogen capacity, ease of use, non-toxicity, ambient temperature stability and plentiful supply from the conversion of biomass and carbon dioxide21–26.
+In line with the rising increasing demand for energy and the decrease in the utilization of usual fossil fuels, the outreach of surrogate and clean energy sources has become one of the most considerable issues1–3.
+Due to the exhaustion of fossil fuels and ecological issues, hydrogen-based fuel is one of the most hopeful sources of cleanse and sustainable energy for current society4–8.
+Currently, the industrial manufacture of hydrogen is chiefly produced through vapor reforming and coal gasification, which is based on confined fossil sources such as natural gas, coal, and oil.
+Based on mid to long-term plans, there is a growing requirement for substitute feedstocks for the production of H2 in a more sustainable way9,10.
+In recent years, various chemical hydrogen storing materials, such as methanol, formic acid, formaldehyde and boron ammonia have been extensively studied11–20.
+Formic acid (FA) as a hopeful material in H2 production/storage has engrossed much consideration owing to its great gravimetric/volumetric H2 capacity, easiness of use, non-toxicity, ambient temperature stability and plentiful supply from the transformation of biomass and carbon dioxide21–26.

-For the use of formic acid as a liquid organic hydrogen carrier (LOHC), the expansion of efficient catalysts, especially heterogeneous catalysts for formic acid decomposition, is a challenging issue27,28.
+For the use of FA as a liquid organic H2 carrier (LOHC), the expansion of competent catalysts, especially heterogeneous catalysts for FA decomposition, is a challenging issue27,28.
 On the other hand, over the past decades the field of heterogeneous photocatalysis has extension rapidly and has faced variant developments, particularly in regarding to energy and the environment29,30.
-Accordingly, in recent years, photocatalytic degradation of formic acid to CO2 and H2 has been extensively studied in the literature31–35.
-Recent reports have shown that the design and manufacture of conjugated semiconductor polymers due to their advantages such as stability in aqueous solution, visible light absorption, intramolecular charge transfer, low cost is one of the effective strategies36–38.
-Supported semiconductors with visible light absorption can be used to modify the photocatalytic performance of heterogeneous metal catalysts for photocatalytic dehydrogenation formic acid31,32,35.
-This is due to the electronic interaction and electron transfer between the metal and the semiconductor due to the Mott–Schottky effect on the surface of the metal-semiconductor interfaces39.
-The integration of plasmonic based alloy (AgPd and AuPd) and semiconductors to make Mott-Schottky photocatalysts is an effective manner to improve photocatalytic performance by accelerating the charge kinetics of photocatalytic reactions32,35 .
+Accordingly, in recent years, photocatalytic degradation of FA to CO2 and H2 has been broadly studied in the literature31–35.
+Recent reports have shown that the design and manufacture of conjugated semiconductor polymers due to their advantages such as constancy in aqueous-medium, visible light absorbency, intramolecular charge transition, the low expense is one of the effective strategies36–38.
+Supported semiconductors with visible light absorption can be used to modify the photocatalytic operation of heterogeneous metal based catalysts for photo- decomposition formic acid31,32,35.
+This is owing to the electronic interaction and electron handover betwixt the metal and the semiconductor due to the Mott–Schottky effect on the surface of the metal basedsemiconductor interfaces39.
+The integration of plasmonic based alloy (AgPd and AuPd) and semiconductors to make Mott-Schottky photocatalysts is an effective manner to improve photocatalytic operation by accelerating the charge kinetics of photocatalytic reactions32,35 .